aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/document-to-tiff/_index.md

 {{% /alert %}}

-## Convert Word document to TIFF format usage examples
+## Convert Word document to TIFF image format usage examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to convert Word document to TIFF format with cURL or Postman
+### How to convert Word document to TIFF image format with cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: